Gear Guides

 Scoring Clubs

-Why Combo Length Solves These Problems
+Why Combo-Length Solves These Problems

 Other Advantages

-Traditional clubs typically have a 3-4 degree gapping in loft, offering limited flexibility in the longer end of your bag.
-In contrast, combo length sets like The Origin Series from Avoda feature a 5-degree loft gap in the same-length scoring clubs and a 4-degree gap in the variable-length stock distance clubs.
-This strategy frees up space in your bag for an additional club, maintaining the same distance coverage as a traditional variable-length set.
+Traditional clubs have a 3–4 degree loft gap, offering limited flexibility at the longer end of the bag.
+In contrast, combo-length sets, like the Origin Series from Avoda, feature a 5-degree loft gap in the same-length scoring clubs and a 4-degree gap in the variable-length long approach clubs.
+This means that in the Avoda combo-length set, only 10 clubs are needed to cover a range from 19 to 60 degrees of loft.
+Most traditional sets would require 11–12 clubs to achieve the same coverage.

-You could carry a driving iron and a 5-wood simultaneously for different flight options, or an extra lob wedge with a different sole grind for occasional awkward short game shots.
-You might even opt for two drivers, one designed for accuracy on tighter tee shots and another for distance on wider holes.
-The choice is now yours, thanks to the flexibility provided by combo length sets.
+This strategy frees up space in the bag for an additional club while maintaining the same distance coverage as a traditional variable-length set.
+Players could carry a driving iron and a 5-wood simultaneously for different flight options, an extra lob wedge with a unique sole grind for occasional awkward short game shots, or even two drivers—one for accuracy on tight tee shots and another for distance on wider holes.
+The choice is now yours, thanks to the flexibility provided by combo-length sets.

-Combo length iron sets, like The Origin Series from Avoda Golf, are designed for golfers who seek the best of both worlds: consistency in their scoring shots and flexibility in their long shots.
-Whether you're a seasoned player facing the challenges of varying shot requirements or a beginner looking to improve your game, combo length clubs offer a unique advantage.
-They simplify the short game with uniform lengths while providing tailored options for longer shots.
-This innovative approach is especially beneficial for players who struggle with consistency or those looking to fine-tune their equipment to better match their playing style.
-Embrace the freedom and flexibility of a combo length set, and elevate your game to new heights.
+Combo-length iron sets, like the Origin Series from Avoda Golf, are designed for golfers who seek the best of both worlds: consistency in scoring shots and flexibility for long shots.
+Whether you’re a seasoned player facing varying shot requirements or a beginner looking to improve, combo-length clubs offer a unique advantage.
+They simplify the short game with uniform lengths while tailoring options for longer shots.
+This innovative approach is particularly beneficial for players who struggle with consistency or want equipment better suited to their playing style.

 Reading next